glukosseth/gitbook_creeptah/cosmos/usefull_for_cosmos/list_of_commands.md

-# List of usefull command
+# List of usefull commands

 ### Check number of peers
 ```Bash